isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

        ...
    }

+The re-detect mechanism usually removes previously detected interfaces and then adds all currently detected interfaces.
 Note that interfaces are not re-detected when the :isccmd:`config-test` or :isccmd:`config-set` commands are run.
 However, new interfaces are detected and are available for use by